bboxy/bitfire/readme.txt

 other files
 -----------

-request_disc.asm contains functions that can be linked in statically by including them when needed.
+link_macros*.inc contain many functions that can be linked in statically by including them when needed and calling a macro.
 All important labels are exported when creating the loader bianries via make.
 So no need to take care about them.

-Just add for e.g. a !src "request_disc.asm" to include the turn disc function to your code.
+The acme-version is maintained best, if you lack a function, feel free to extnd the includes with more macros for your favourite cross-assembler.

 40 tracks support
 -----------------